 What happens at weekends?

 Saturday is a normal school day with lessons in the morning and, from Year 9 onward, sports matches against other schools in the afternoon.
 Any boarder can leave for the weekend after their match, to stay with family or friends.
 Around 60% of boarders in our 13-18 Houses, and nearly all students in our 16-18 Houses opt to stay in school for the weekend.
 There is a lie-in on Sunday mornings followed by brunch.
 Optional organised activities may be available in the afternoon, or students can sign out to Knole Park or Sevenoaks Town (where there are restaurants, cafes, shops, a theatre and a cinema), catch up with friends in other Houses, make use of the extensive facilities in their Houses or in school, or spend the time catching up on some reading.

 Most applications are made to the leading UK universities (the Russell Group and others) including Oxford and Cambridge, but an increasing number of students apply to universities in the US, with an excellent offer rate.
 Other destinations include Europe and Hong Kong.
 Click here for more details of university destinations.

 Yes, mostly to those in the US and Canada, but a smaller number apply to universities in Europe and Hong Kong.

 How does the school prepare students for entry to US colleges?

 Our US and International University Higher Education team guide the students through every aspect of the application process, from identifying the universities that will best suit them to how to write a powerful application essay.
 They run a regular programme of visits from US university admissions tutors and a specialist company provides weekly SAT/ACT preparation sessions in-school.
-Sevenoaks is an SAT/ACT testing centre, so students can take the tests on-site with minimum disruption.
+Sevenoaks is an SAT testing centre, so students can take the test on-site with minimum disruption.